-The Dean of Students will investigate any alleged violation of College rules and policies.
-If it determined that a violation has occurred, The Dean of Students will determine the seriousness of the charges (Infringement, Infraction, or Major Violation).
-If the alleged conduct is an Infringement, Infraction or Major Violation, the Dean of Students will conduct a hearing to determine if a violation has occurred.
-If a violation has occurred the Dean of Students will determine the appropriate punishment.
-Penalties include Official Warning, Temporary Restrictions, Housing Status Review, Counseling, Counseling Out, Fines, Administrative Reprimand, Disciplinary Probation, Disciplinary Suspension, or Disciplinary Dismissal which are defined in this Policy.
-The student may appeal the Dean of Students' decision to the Campus Disciplinary Board by following the appeals process.
+The Dean of Students will investigate any alleged violation of the College's rules and policies, including the College's Title IX policy and procedures.
+If it is determined that a violation has occurred, the Dean of Students will determine the seriousness of the charges (infringement, infraction, or major violation).
+If the alleged conduct is an infringement, infraction or major violation, the Dean of Students will conduct a hearing to determine if a violation has occurred.
+If a violation has occurred, the Dean of Students will determine the appropriate consequences.
+Penalties include official warning, temporary restrictions, housing status review, counseling, fines, administrative reprimand, disciplinary probation, disciplinary suspension, or disciplinary dismissal, which are defined in this policy.
+The student may appeal the Dean of Student's decision to the Campus Disciplinary Board by following the appeals process.